 Gathering people of all ages, backgrounds and cultures in the mill to create a shared art.
-Shapes of Water, Sounds of Hope explores the role of community vocalisation and participation in civic life.
+Shapes of Water, Sounds of Hope by artist Suzanne Lacy, explores the role of community vocalisation and participation in civic life.

 US-based artist Suzanne Lacy began this project in in March 2015 as part of her residency in Brierfield.
 A pioneer of public art and socially engaged practice, Suzanne is well-known for large-scale choreographed events.
 For Shapes of Water Sounds of Hope, she worked closely with hundreds of residents in the Pendle area who participated in a series of community meetings and singing sessions.

 Suzanne explored the wide range of vocal traditions for spiritual and civic expression that exist among the people of Pendle as a way to discover the history of Northlight Mill, formerly Smith & Nephews Mill, and the surrounding area.
 The music forms ranged from Folk singing, Choirs and Shape Note to Qawali, Naat and Nasheed.
 Shape Note has strong roots in Lancashire but has now become particular popular in the USA, while the Sufi tradition of Dhikr originated in the Middle East and is now practiced by many residents in Pendle.
 To learn more about Shape Note, Dr. Ron Pen, a Shape Note expert from Kentucky, USA, visited and provided insight of the tradition which originated here.
 We learned about the Sufi from local Pendle residents.